 Corticosteroids and Prostate Cancer

 Anabolic steroids aren’t the only tools in the medical industry’s prostate cancer prevention arsenal.
 In fact, they often use corticosteroids to treat the condition and to prevent it from recurring after remission.
 Corticosteroids more closely resemble cortisol than anabolic steroids, and they can often enhance the body’s catabolic state, which is vital for shutting down the actions of androgen.

-With that in mind, steroids like dexamethasone, prednisolone, and methylprednisolone are often used in conjunction with testosterone to treat cancer once it’s started.
+With that in mind, steroids like dexamethasone, prednisolone, and methylprednisolone are often used in conjunction to treat cancer once it’s started.
 There is no evidence to suggest that using corticosteroids regularly is a therapeutic form of prostate cancer prevention.

 Anabolic Steroid Doses for Prostate Cancer Prevention

 Currently, anabolic steroids are not FDA approved for use as prostate cancer prevention.
 However, some men who have a genetic predisposition to prostate cancer have used anabolic steroids in low-dose cycles to prevent it.
 In this case, steroids should not be used in performance enhancement doses.
 Bear in mind, also, that not all anabolic steroids are recommended for this purpose.
 Often, the mildest steroids are the best choices because they create far less risk for side effects.
 The chart below shows a few comparisons between doses for prostate cancer prevention and performance enhancement.